portrai-io/IAMSAM/README.md

     ```

 2. Open your web browser and go to **`http://localhost:9905`**.
-3. Select your Visium data.
+3. Place your ST data in `data` folder.
+Please refer to this [guide](https://github.com/portrai-io/IAMSAM/data/rule.md)
 4. Click the "Run SAM" button to do segmentation of H&E image.
 5. Click the "Run ST analysis" button to perform DEG analysis and GO term enrichment analysis.

 ## Demo Data